aosabook/500lines/dagoba/chapter.md

 If the filter's first argument is not an object or function then we trigger an error, and pass the gremlin along.
 Pause for a minute, and consider the alternatives.
 Why would we decide to continue the query once an error is encountered?

-There are two possibilities for this error to arise.
+There are two reasons this error might arise.
 The first involves a programmer typing in a query, either in a REPL or directly in code.
-When run that query will produce results, and also generate a programmer-observable error.
+When run, that query will produce results, and also generate a programmer-observable error.
 The programmer then corrects the error to further filter the set of results produced.
 Alternatively, the system could display only the error and produce no results, and fixing all errors would allow results to be displayed.
 Which of those you prefer is mostly personal preference.

 The second possibility is that the filter is being applied dynamically at run time.
 This is a much more important case, because the person invoking the query is not necessarily the author of the query code.
 Because this is on the web, our default rule is to always show results, and to never break things.
-It is usually preferable to soldier on in the face of grave tribulations rather than succumb to our wounds and present the user with a grisly error message.
+It is usually preferable to soldier on in the face of trouble rather than succumb to our wounds and present the user with a grisly error message.

-For those occasions when showing too few results is better than showing too many, Dagoba.error can be overridden to throw an error, thereby circumventing the natural control flow.
+For those occasions when showing too few results is better than showing too many, `Dagoba.error` can be overridden to throw an error, thereby circumventing the natural control flow.

 #### Take

 We don't always want all the results at once.
-Sometimes we only need a handful of results: we want a dozen of Thor's contemporaries, so we walk all the way back to the primeval cow Auðumbla:
+Sometimes we only need a handful of results; say we want a dozen of Thor's contemporaries:

 ```javascript
 g.v('Thor').out().out().out().out().in().in().in().in().unique().take(12).run()
 ```

-Without the take pipe that query could take quite a while to run, but thanks to our lazy evaluation strategy the query with the take pipe is very efficient.
+Without the `take` pipe that query could take quite a while to run, but thanks to our lazy evaluation strategy the query with the `take` pipe is very efficient.

 Sometimes we just want one at a time: we'll process the result, work with it, and then come back for another one.
 This pipetype allows us to do that as well.